piazzai/cvless/_posts/2022-09-01-whats-jekyll.md

 ---
 layout: post
 title: What's Jekyll?
-lead: A sample post to demonstrate the layout.
+lead: A short post to demonstrate the layout.
 ---

 [Jekyll](https://jekyllrb.com) is a static site generator, an open-source tool for creating simple yet powerful websites of all shapes and sizes.
 From [the project's readme](https://github.com/jekyll/jekyll/blob/master/README.markdown):